 Station Staff volunteers are friendly, caring people, who will welcome you in their team.
 After serving as a Booking Office Clerk there is an opportunity to progress to the role of Stationmaster.
 This depends on having been trained as a Booking Office Clerk for at least 2 years, the number of duties already performed and the suitability of the volunteer.

 CURRENT VOLUNTEER OPPORTUNITIES:

-There are currently no vacancies for this role.
-Why not join either our Retail Team or our Special Events Team instead?
+There are currently no vacancies in either role, although your name can be added to a waiting list from which vacancies will be filled as they become available, with preference going to those who join the Special Events team in the meantime.
 At your volunteer Induction you will be told how you can join another Department or transfer between our Departments (subject to vacancies and suitability).
 Please see here to learn how to become a volunteer.